User Tools

 • Proactively cool the upper areas, as high heat conditions are encountered during nozzle advancement, as well as direct the stream to the floor and side to side.
 This will allow for a sustained push, clear debris and reduce probability of flashover.

 Any subsequent handlines stretched after the first may be positioned in a wide variety of locations depending on the needs and problems at a fire.
 At most operations, this second or Back-up line is positioned directly behind the first line in support of the Attack, following the path toward the seat of fire.
 The backup line is best attached and stretched from the floor below where the attack line was hooked up when the outcome of the fire is still uncertain.
-In a FOB, this will be the staging area floor.
-I.e. If the attack line was hooked up on the 14th floor, then the backup line will be hooked up on the 13th floor.
+In an FOB, this will be the staging area floor.
+I.e.: If the attack line was hooked up on the 14th floor, then the backup line will be hooked up on the 13th floor.
 By hooking up to the floor below the attack line, we have some degree of redundancy.
 The downside is this requires an additional length of hose.
 When the fire has a more definitive outcome one can hook up the second or more lines where circumstances dictate or allow.

 Circumstances will dictate specifically where the second line should be placed.
-In a residential high rise with a common hallway the Back-up line should in most cases be directly behind the first attack line up to the point of entry.
+In a residential high-rise with a common hallway the Back-up line should in most cases be directly behind the first attack line up to the point of entry.
 On the other hand, a commercial high-rise building might require something slightly different.
 Large open areas may require two lines to attack.
 If this is the case, they should be positioned in such a manner that each line could cover the other hose team if need be.
 With center core construction, each line may be sent in separate directions around the core, keeping in mind the potential for opposing streams when they wrap around and meet each other.
 Or, one line could create a static defensive position protecting the other hose crew while they roll up the fire around the core.
 Again, conditions will inform the tactics depending on the needs and problems of the fire.

 It is imperative one or two floors above the fire floor are continually monitored for vertical fire spread and ensuring ventilation hatches in the stairwell are the way they should be.